What to pack for a cycle tour – Bicycle touring gear list

 Camera

-For many years, I carried a DSLR Canon 550D with a kit lens of 18-55 mm.
-In 2021, I changed it to an Olympus OM-D E-M5 Mark III with a 12-40 mm pro lens.
+For many years, I carried a Canon DSLR 550d with an 18-55mm kit lens.
+In 2021, I switched to an Olympus OM-D E-M5 Mark III with a 12-40 mm pro lens

 It is not only more compact and lighter but also water-sealed.
 I also appreciate that it can be charged with a USB-C cable, so I can use my power bank for charging when I am wild camping and don’t need to bring spare batteries.